 If time is money, then outsourcing your machining is a black hole of lost revenues.
 Anyone who’s dealt with requisitions knows that manufacturing delays are common, as are casting errors that create lengthy waiting periods.
 Waiting for quick items like custom molded rubber, pipe spacers and pipeline rollers can be a major time waster when they could be made in-house in moments.

 Machined castings have a significant transport cost due to the weight and bulk of finished products.
 This transportation slows down the process and adds cost to your finished products.
 In addition to shipping, there is also increased cost in movement within your own facility.

 Scrapping and recasting is costly.
 Not only is it expensive to pay for the reworking itself, but there’s also the added cost of the man-hours to examine (and sometimes configure and optimize) and quality control the finished product.
 In-house machining cuts those costs significantly, but there is also the cost of the added delay.
 When you have in-house machining, a five-day turnaround on remachining can turn into a window of less than an hour.

 Labor is likely one of—if not the—biggest cost you have.
 Underutilizing workers is a significant cost, as is workers playing the blame game (again, accountability is a big factor).
 By relying on your own talent pool, you can properly utilize your workers while minimizing your labor costs.

-In-house machining saves you time and money and maximizes your productivity.
-From fostering an environment of accountability to decreasing wait times to decreasing your physical warehousing footprint, in-house machining can turn your facility into a well-oiled machine.
+Mark Tool's in-house machine shop saves us time and maximizes our productivity.
+From fostering an environment of accountability, to decreasing wait times and our physical warehousing footprint, in-house machining has turned our facility into a well-oiled machine.